CS-DS-125/125book/py4e_rst/A0-preface.rst

 treatment until they are needed to handle program complexity rather than introduced as an early lesson in abstraction.
 Nearly all user-defined functions have been removed from the example code and exercises outside of Chapter 4.
-The word “recursion” [1]_ does not appear in the book at all.
+The word "recursion" [1]_ does not appear in the book at all.

 In chapters 1 and 11–16, all of the material is brand new, focusing on